Duck Eggs Health Benefits

 Most folks cannot recall of ever trying a duck egg.
 And since they have not enjoyed a duck egg, many folks believe duck eggs would be undesirable.
 But let’s consider their benefits for health.
 What about cholesterol?
 What about alkaline foods?
 And would they be a possible option for children and adults with egg allergy symptoms?
 Why would a top chef choose duck eggs for gluten free recipes?

 Additionally, duck eggs present other characteristics as well.
 Some folks really enjoy them.
 Perhaps you have never heard of valuable reasons to try them.

 First of all, we will consider the taste.
 Many folks claim they can taste a significant difference.
 Others think duck and chicken eggs taste much the same.
 Perhaps this can differ some on the diet of the ducks and the sources you would get your eggs from.
 And each persons palate works differently with differing sensitivity and preferences of taste.

 Duck Eggs Benefits of Better Fats

 Higher amount of fats in duck eggs than chicken eggs may affect the taste.
-Duck eggs bring high cholesterol levels to the table.
+They also bring high cholesterol levels to the table.
 But remember, eggs contain beneficial cholesterol.
-And so this higher cholesterol presents benefits instead of harm as was once believed.
+And so, this higher cholesterol presents benefits instead of harm as was once believed.

 Grass fed chicken eggs give more Omega3 fatty acids.
 As chickens eat grasses, (and yes, they actually do eat grass when allowed to along with their grain diets) they transfer some of the grass based fats into their eggs.
 But also, you can find omega 3 enriched eggs from large scale farming.
 Large factory farms include omega3 sources in the diets of the chickens raised in barns or cages with feed additives such as fish meal or flax meal.
 But here is something naturally hidden in your duck egg choice.